jehansontech/GraphMetal/README.md

 # GraphMetal
-3D Rendering for GenericGraph
+3D Rendering of labeled directed multigraphs

-### GraphRenderer
+A rendered graph looks like a ball-and-stick figure floating in space.

+GraphMetal depends on the GenericGraph package for the graphs that it renders.

+## Rendering

-GraphRenderer performs the render pass, using the helper class GraphWireframe to issue drawing commands to the render pipeline.
+**`GraphRenderer`** performs the render pass, calling on **`GraphWireframe`** to add the actual drawing commands to the render pipeline.

-GraphView integrates GraphRenderer with SwiftUI.
+**`GraphView`** integrates GraphRenderer with SwiftUI.
+It works on both macOS and iOS.

+**`RenderController`** provides a few settable properties that affect the rendered figure

-In your app, create a class that adopts RendererableGraphContaoler and pass it to the GraphView initializer.
+In your app, create a class that adopts RendererableGraphContainer and pass it to the GraphView initializer.

-Modify the graph as desired, then call fireGraphChange, providing a RenderableGraphChange describing the modifications. fireGraphChange uses NotificationCenter to publish a notification that the graph has changed; GraphRenderer registers as an Observer for GraphChange notifications
+You app can modify the graph as desired then call `fireGraphChange` on the container class, providing a RenderableGraphChange describing the modifications. fireGraphChange uses NotificationCenter to publish a notification that the graph has changed, which is then picked up by GraphRenderer.

 When GraphRenderer receives a notification it reads the graph and generates the data needed to update the Metal buffers.
 This data is held in a temporary variable until the next draw cycle.

+GraphRenderer supports cases where the graph is modified on a background thread, as well as cases where it's modified on the main thread.
 If the graph is going to be large and/or modifications frequent, it may be appropriate to execute the modifications on a background thread, e.g., using a dispatch queue.
-That will permit the graph to be modified without impacting graphics performance.

-### POVController
+## Point of View

-POV defines the point of view, a/k/a eye or camera.
+**`POV`** defines the point of view, a/k/a eye or camera.

-POVController manages the POV and provides handlers for certain gestures
+**`POVController`** manages the POV and provides support for certain gestures.
+These let you move the figure around, zoom in or out, and change the POV's orientation.